TelemetryHarbor/harbor-docs/docs/api/grafana.md

 This query would select the time and value columns from the sensor_data table, filtering for temperature readings from a specific device, ordered by time in descending order, and limited to the most recent 100 readings.

-Adjust the sensor_id and bee_id values to match your specific data and devices.
+Adjust the sensor_id and ship_id values to match your specific data and devices.
 You can also use Grafana variables to create dynamic, interactive dashboards.